lilnasy/cayman/README.md

 # Cayman

-A fast toy framework for building static websites with React.
-Cayman focuses on build performance, and granular interactivity.
-See the blog post for more details.
+Cayman is a small, hackable framework for a fun web.
+It focuses on keeping the internals simple, minimizing unnecessary work, and .

 ## Features

-- 🚀 **Fast Build Times**: Optimized build process using esbuild
+- 🚀 **Fast Build Times**: Optimized build process using esbuild.
-- 🎯 **Zero-js by default**: You control when components are interactive.
+- 🎯 **Zero-js by default**: You control which components are for templating and which become interactive.
-- ⚡ **Instant Preview**: The dev mode performs a production build within a second, leaving no differences between preview and production.
+- ⚡ **Instant Preview**: The dev command performs a production build within a second, you won't have to say "but it worked on my machine".

 ## Quick Start